ilhamrizk/build/README.md

 ## License

-This project is licensed under the License of ITB
+This project is licensed under the License of ITB - see the [LICENSE.md](LICANSE.md) file for details